- Please withhold food after 10:00 PM the night before the procedure

 - Your animal should not be bathed or go swimming until the sutures are appropriately removed.

 Sutures are usually removed within seven to ten days after surgery.

 - There is no charge for suture removal, but an appointment is required for the procedure.

 - If they are wet they must be changed within 24 hours.

 - A cat with a bandage should be kept indoors until the bandage is properly removed.

 - A plastic bag may be placed over a bandaged limb to protect it from becoming wet when taking your dog outside during rainy weather.

-- If you do this, the plastic bag must be removed within 30 minutes to prevent moisture buildup.
+- If you do this, the plastic bag must be removed within 30 minutes of placement to prevent moisture buildup.